browningjp/browningjp.github.io/cv.md

 #### **December 2020 - Present:** DevOps Engineer - *Datatonic*

-Consultant DevOps Engineer for Datatonic, a leading Data & AI consultancy and Google's Global AI + ML Partner of the Year (2019).
+Consultant DevOps Engineer at [Datatonic](https://www.datatonic.com), a leading Data & AI consultancy and Google's Global AI + ML Partner of the Year (2019).

 My focus is on the rapidly evolving area of MLOps (Machine Learning Ops), combining Data Science & ML Engineering with modern DevOps approaches to help our customers move from just experimenting and prototyping with AI, to working with end-to-end production-ready systems, addressing many of the challenges that companies face in getting business value from AI.